Collaborne/wct-none/README.md

    _Note that you must replace `COMPONENT_NAME` in the URL for Chrome, and `path/to/tests` with the path to the root of the test suite._

+3. Enable the `debug.allowBreakpointsEverywhere` setting in the user or workspace preferences

+   This makes it possible to set breakpoints everywhere, and let's Chrome work out how to best do that.

-3. Launch the 'Run wct' configuration
+4. Launch the 'Run wct' configuration

    This will log an error about not being able to connect to 127.0.0.1:4444, which can be ignored.
 PR's welcome :)

-4. Launch the 'Run chrome for wct' configuration
+5. Launch the 'Run chrome for wct' configuration

-5. Set breakpoints etc inside Visual Studio
+6. Set breakpoints etc inside Visual Studio

 ## License